intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 want to do all the stuff.
 In this little section we're going to edit the model.

-The original model that is being trained is a `RandomForrestClassifier` which is a pretty trashy way to categorize handwritten digits.
+The original model that is being trained is a `RandomForrestClassifier` which is a pretty rudimentary way to categorize handwritten digits, albeit giving 95% accuracy.

-Luckily `sklearn` has a nice consistent API so we can swap out about any classifier in its place.
+Luckily `sklearn` has a nice consistent API, so we can swap out about any classifier in its place.

 To do this, in the place where you cloned `example-seldon` let's go edit the training file.